AdobeDocs/campaign-standard.en/help/administration/using/configuring-a-mobile-application-using-sdk-v4.md

 The detailed steps are described in the [Integrating the Adobe Mobile SDK with your mobile app](https://helpx.adobe.com/campaign/kb/integrate-mobile-sdk.html) technote.

-## Collecting subscribers' data from a mobile application
+## Collecting subscribers' data from a mobile application {#collecting-subscribers-data-from-a-mobile-application}

 A specific custom resource allows you to define the data that you want to collect from your applications' subscribers.